 See our Concealed Weapons Permitting Policy Summary for a comprehensive discussion of this issue.

-Nevertheless, as described below, Arizona’s permitting system remains in place, and a permit is required to carry a firearm into a bar or restaurant that serves alcohol.
-(See the section entitled Other Location Restrictions for further information.)
-Holders of Arizona concealed weapons permits are also allowed to carry concealed weapons in some other states, and an Arizona concealed weapons permit exempts the holder from the federal requirement of a background check prior to purchase of a firearm.
+Nevertheless, as described below, Arizona’s permitting system remains in place.
+Holders of Arizona concealed weapons permits are allowed to carry concealed weapons in some other states, and an Arizona concealed weapons permit exempts the holder from the federal requirement of a background check prior to purchase of a firearm.

 For those who seek concealed weapons permits for these purposes, Arizona is a “shall issue” state.
 The Arizona Department of Public Safety (“DPS”) must issue a permit to carry a concealed weapon if the applicant: